shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   theme(panel.background = element_rect(fill = background_color))
 ```

+The halos are effectively a few extra stars at the same exact place, just bigger in size and lower in opacity.
+It's a simple technique but it works wonders.
 Lo and behold - when all is being drawn onto a dark canvas, we've got ourselves a galaxy.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_3_spiral_arms.jpg" />